RiadDePauwWSU/RiadDePauwWSU/README.md

 ## Hi there 👋

+My name's Riad and I'm a CS student currently on a fall exchange program in WSU!

+I love motorcycles, creating fun projects & going out hiking or workout at the gym.

 <!--
 **RiadDePauwWSU/RiadDePauwWSU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.